sassoftware/sas-studio-custom-steps/Log - Collect SAS Viya Monitoring Logs/extras/MACRO.md

 For initial testing, these settings usually do not need to be changed.
 However, they often become important when the macro is used continuously in daily operations.

+### Environment Variable

+If the `RAKE_CREDENTIALS` environment variable is defined, the Custom Step uses it as the OpenSearch credential.

+Run the Custom Step once with a valid user name and password.
+Rake generates an `options set=RAKE_CREDENTIALS=...` statement in the SAS log.
+Copy the statement to your AUTOEXEC file to avoid entering credentials each time.

 ### Macro Variables Defined in Rake.step